How to Build Your Job Search Plan

 Set a dedicated day to job search

 Define your motivation.
-Ask yourself why you're looking for a job and what the job would mean for you.
-Write this down.
+Ask yourself why you're looking for a job and what the job would mean for you and write it down.
 When the job hunt gets rough, read what you've written to keep you going.

 Dedicate 2-3 days per week to your job search.
 Pick days you can set aside for applying to different jobs.
+For example, block-out your schedule every Tuesday and Thursday for 2 hours to dedicate to your job search.
 Once you set these dates, it's time to prepare.

 Prepare for your dedicated days of job searching

 Proofread your resume and secure references.
 After you've created or updated your resume and/or cover letter, get another person to read it.
 Ask your teachers, a parent, a guidance counselor or another person you trust.

 Clean up your social media profiles.
 Take some time to refresh your social media accounts: delete pictures or posts, change privacy settings, and update your "about me" sections.
 For tips, take our "Social Media and Work Don't Mix" quiz.

 Do your research.
 Create a list of companies that you'd be interested in working for.
 Go to their corporate websites and read about their values so you know what they are looking for in candidates.
-Do exploratory searches on job search sites like JobLaunch.org to see if those companies are hiring near you.
+Search on job search sites like JobLaunch.org to see if those companies are hiring near you.
 Be open to looking at companies that you didn't know about or think about, and research them, too.

 Reward yourself on a productive day.
-Take some time to relax and treat yourself.
+Take some time to relax and treat yourself, or try practicing some self-care.
 You've accomplished a lot!

 After you've sent out the job applications: